iamkesharinandan/laravel-dynamodb/README.md

 # laravel-dymanodb
-A repository for Laravel to intract with AWS DyanmoDB
+A repository for Laravel to interact with AWS DynamoDB